mnsavage/pdf_parser/README.md

 ## run linter:
 - run the make command `make lint`(Note: you will need to install tools can run make command `make install_tools`)

+# Notes for next group to work on/improve:
+- The current code for parsing PDFs lacks efficiency and accuracy in validation.
+It is advisable to consider a different library, language, or tool for more effective PDF validation.
+Additionally, if you choose to proceed with executing the code as AWS batch jobs, it will be necessary to containerize the code using a tool like Docker.